kontent-ai/delivery-sdk-js/readme.md

 ### Create typed models

+> Recommended:Use the [Kontent Model Generator](https://www.npmjs.com/package/@kentico/kontent-model-generator) to automatically
+> generate TypeScript models based on the content types in your Kontent project.

 You may define optional models in Typescript representing your actual data defined in Kontent projects.
 You can also auto-generate these models (see below).